super-cooper/memebot/README.md

                         Path to the file containing the Discord API token --twitter-api-tokens TWITTER_API_TOKENS
                         Path to the file containing the Twitter API tokens, in JSON format.
+  --no-twitter          Disable Twitter integration --nodb                Disable the database connection, and all features which require it.
+  --database-uri DATABASE_URI
+                        URI of the MongoDB database server
 ```

 Current commands that can be used in Discord: